 Who is it for and how many people?
 You need to tell us how many people you think will engage with your work.
 If you are putting on a gig or performance, how many people would your work most suit?
 We’re not just looking to engage the most people, we want to understand what scale of event you are proposing and how the audience is affected by the nature of the work.
 We also need to understand whether it is appropriate for all ages or whether there is a guidance rating for the work.
 We’re not expecting official ratings, but an understanding of the main audience for your work may help us locate the right space, time and support system for it.
 If it has challenging content, don’t hang back from telling us – we are interested in taking risk, but want to support the work accordingly.
 If it is not – or is wholly – appropriate for children, please state as much.

-If you have ordinarily ticketed your events, please tell us what price you have ticketed at, where and when.
+If you ordinarily ticket your events, please tell us what price you have ticketed at, where and when.
 The festival really wants to work with content that has not been shown locally or – at least – in close (time) proximity to the festival.

 How does the work tie to the theme?
 Content is the supreme ruler!
-We believe we have provided a broad, but interesting and resonant brief.
-We need to know how you aim to respond to or meet it – tell us how you will or think you already do.
-It might not be obvious (it doesn’t have to be), but in order for us to situate your work, draw it in to thematic strands of #LIF2017 and truly collaborate with you, it is important you tell us.
+We will provide a broad, but interesting and resonant brief.
+We need to know how you aim to respond to or meet it – so tell us how you will or think you already do.
+It might not be obvious (it doesn’t have to be), but in order for us to situate your work, draw it in to thematic strands of #LIF2018 and truly collaborate with you, it is important you tell us.
 Expect us to be thinking about how we can introduce you to other artists and anchor work together that shares subject matter or offers counter ideas.

 What else can we do with you to generate additional interest?
 Ideas might include: short films, rehearsal diaries, journals, tour essays, photo stories, podcasts and interviews, Q&As following or during your performance or exhibition… We don’t just put things on – we want to drive conversation, tell stories and create interactions with the work.
 How do you help us via the theme or this additional content?